refirst11/react-text-scaler/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This is a React component for text scalling accessibility.
-Add or subtract values to existing px text, do not supported em and rem.
+Scale an existing pixel, em and rem are not supported.

 ## Installation